 Q: When is the best time to plant bulbs?

-A: Now.
-But if you have plans this weekend, don’t fret.
+A: Soon.
+But f you have plans this weekend, don’t fret.
 “The planting time for bulbs is a long window of time during fall,” says Barbara.
 “Rule of thumb for most is to have them root in for six weeks before the ground is frozen.
 The ground doesn’t freeze here in Connecticut until early to mid-December.
 In most areas, September through mid-November is prime time.”

 Tip: Tulips can be damaged by warm soil, so they are planted later in warmer zones.
 If you’ve already bought your bulbs but the weather is still balmy, be sure to store them in a cool, dry place, like a garage, basement, or pantry.
 “A refrigerator is not necessary and can actually force them into early flowering once planted,” she says.